Nonparametric inference for continuous-time event counting and link-based dynamic network models: Proof of Theorem

 For the local, square integrable martingale $M_{n,ij}$ defined in \eqref{eqyalea}, it holds that $M_{n,ij}$ and $M_{n,i'j'}$ are orthogonal, meaning that $<M_{n,ij},M_{{n,i'j'}}>_t=0$ if $(i,j)\neq (i',j')$, i.e. the predictable covariation process is equal to zero.
 For the predictable variation process of $M_{n,ij},$ we have

 By definition of $\tilde{\theta}_n(t_0),$ see the statement of Proposition \ref{prop:thetatilde}, we have that (write $K_{h,t_0}(s):=K\left(\frac{s-t_0}{h}\right)$)

 So $\tilde{\theta}_n(t_0)$ was chosen such that the non-martingale part of $\partial_{\theta}\ell(\tilde{\theta}_n(t_0),t_0)$ vanishes.
-Now, we want to apply Rebolledo's Martingale Convergence Theorem, see e.g.\ Theorem II.5.1 in Andersen et al.(1993).
+Now, we want to apply Rebolledo's Martingale Convergence Theorem, see e.g.\ Theorem II.5.1 in \cite{Anderson93}.
 This theorem implies \eqref{eq:normality}, provided a Lindeberg condition \eqref {eqlemF2} holds, and

 To verify \eqref{rbolcond}, first note that \eqref{eq:pvm} and \eqref {eqlemF1} imply finiteness of

 with probability tending to one.
 Note that Lemma \ref{lemF} is formulated with $t=T$, but the integral is finite also for $t<T$ simply because the integrand is non-negative.
 From now on we assume the above integral is finite.
 The process